Zequez/logseq-vault/pages/Storyworlds.md

 	- I do not have time for his -> I will not make time for this
 	- I can't do this -> Until now I have always chosen not to do this
 - Stories are stories.
 There is no such thing as a true story.
 Neither irresponsible nor responsible stories are true.
+- Taking a step beyond stories requires tremendous courage.
+	- Can you admit that no matter how grim or how funny your piece of theater is, it is still theater?
 -
 -